limh0228/schemes_and_machinations/_posts/2025-09-01-byzantium.md

 An aged man is the paltry thing,

-That clap his hands, sing, and louder sing
+That claps his hands, sing, and louder sing

 To hear song fade and sweeter